 NOTE: Before you can be considered for a special circumstance appeal, you must have already filed your FAFSA for the corresponding year and completed any required verification of your data.
 You should also have a financial aid award for the year.

 The appeal is intended to describe your unusual circumstances in order for staff to determine if the situation affects your aid eligibility and to determine next step(s), if any, in the process.
 If your situation could affect your aid eligibility, staff will assign appropriate documentation to be collected via the UC financial aid portal.
 Your appeal is not completed unless all requested documents are submitted.

-Special circumstance reviews are currently only being considered for the 2021-22 academic year.
+Special circumstance reviews are currently being considered for the 2022-23 academic year if enrolled in summer.

-Special circumstance review for 2022-23, because it will be based on your upcoming year's FAFSA and aid package, will not begin until we have 2022-23 FAFSA data from the federal processor and begin packaging for 2022-23 in mid-February.
+Special circumstance review for the 2023-24 academic year, because it will be based on your 2023-24 FAFSA and aid package, will not begin until we have the approprate FAFSA data from the federal processor and made an award for you for 2023-24.

 Submitting an Appeal

 While you can always speak with staff about your situation and possibilities for adjusted aid eligibility, a special circumstance appeal must be in writing and is submitted via the UC financial aid portal using the REQUEST button to seek a review of your expected or estimated family contribution (EFC) as determined by the FAFSA.